MrAsian/Ubuntu-Hardening-2/README.md

 - all
   - Runs every command in the script except for end, help, and sys-update.
 It will ask the user whether or not they would like to have the system updated.

-- audit
-  - Installs auditd and enables auditing.

-- bum
-  - Installs bum, which is used to manage services.

 - disable-guest
   - Disables the guest account.

 - disable-ipv6
   - Disables the use of ipv6.

+- enable-audit
+  - Installs auditd and enables auditing.

+- enable-bum
+  - Installs bum, which is used to manage services.

 - end
   - Terminates the script.